raytek-cafe/Nocturne/README.md

 - Windows theme version override, ability to use modern (Windows 10) theme on any OS, or enable (Windows 7) Aero theme on Windows 10!
 - Full portable mode that doesn't touch AppData at all!
 - Switchable Classic about:config page!
 - Less telemetry than regular Firefox!
-- No background tasks!
+No installer ping and no background tasks!
 - Easier to notice red retry button for failed downloads!
 - JPEG XL support!
+Including transparency and animation!
 - GPU/hardware acceleration in VMware Workstation 16 and above!
 - general.useragent.override.(website) is back!
 - Instant one off searches and classic one off search UI!